Chart Color Schemes

 Yangebup was found to be more culturally diverse than the vast majority of local markets in Australia, upon assessment of a range of language and cultural background related metrics

-Yangebup had a higher cultural diversity than most local markets, with 18.3% speaking a language other than English at home and 29.5% born overseas.
-Christianity was the predominant religion in Yangebup, comprising 50.9%, compared to 48.5% across Greater Perth.
-In terms of ancestry, the top three groups were English (27.2%), Australian (23.2%), and Other (9.9%).
+Yangebup had a higher cultural diversity than most local markets, with 18.3% of its residents speaking a language other than English at home and 29.5% born overseas.
+Christianity was the predominant religion in Yangebup, making up 50.9% of the population, compared to 48.5% across Greater Perth.
+The top three ancestral groups were English (27.2%), Australian (23.2%), and Other (9.9%).

 Frequently Asked Questions - Diversity